Soumyabrata/Soumyabrata.github.io/research.md

 -->

 # Research
 My research interests include image processing, machine learning, and remote sensing.
-I solve problems in digital multimedia, cloud imaging, and solar and renewable energy.
+I solve problems in atmospheric science, multimedia, ehealth, and network security.

 <br />
 Our group is currently working on the following research themes.
 Please navigate into the individual research themes for more details.